Bone Grafting for Dental Implants in Philadelphia

 Don't let bone loss prevent you from getting dental implants.
 Our advanced bone grafting procedures rebuild jawbone density to create a strong, healthy foundation for successful implant placement.

-At Best Dental Implants Philadelphia, our board-certified oral surgeons utilize cutting-edge biomaterials and tissue regeneration techniques.
-Even if you have previously been told by another dentist that you do not qualify for tooth replacement due to severe bone loss, our specialists can rebuild your smile's foundation to ensure total clinical success.
+At Best Dental Implants Philadelphia, our experienced implant providers utilize cutting-edge biomaterials and tissue regeneration techniques.
+Even if you have previously been told by another dentist that you do not qualify for tooth replacement due to severe bone loss, experienced specialists can rebuild your smile's foundation to ensure total clinical success.

 • Socket Preservation: Placed immediately upon tooth extraction to prevent socket collapse